mmzeeman/esqlite/README.md

 Introduction
 ------------

-This library allows you to use the accelent sqlite engine from erlang.
+This library allows you to use the excellent sqlite engine from erlang.
 The library is implemented as a nif library, which allows for the fastest access to a sqlite database.
 This can be risky, as a bug in the nif library or the sqlite database can crash the entire Erlang